Bloomingdale, New Jersey: Education

 Walter T. Bergen Middle School with 241 students in grades 5–8.

 For ninth through twelfth grades, high school-aged students from Bloomingdale in public school attend Butler High School in the adjacent community of Butler in Morris County, as part of a sending/receiving relationship with the Butler Public Schools.
 As of the 2019–20 school year, the high school had an enrollment of 471 students and 38.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.3:1.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 29.54 mi of roadways, of which 21.04 mi were maintained by the municipality, 7.88 mi by Passaic County and 0.62 mi by the New Jersey Department of Transportation.

 Interstate 287 is the most significant highway passing through Bloomingdale.
 However, there is no direct access to it within Bloomingdale, with the nearest interchanges being in adjacent towns.
 County Route 511 is the most significant road serving Bloomingdale directly.

 Public transportation

 Bloomingdale was served by the New York, Susquehanna and Western Railway commuter passenger service until 1966.
-NJ Transit provides bus transportation on the 194 route to the Port Authority Bus Terminal in Midtown Manhattan.
+NJ Transit provides bus transportation on the 194 route to the Port Authority Bus Terminal in New York City.
 In September 2012, as part of budget cuts, NJ Transit suspended service to Newark on the 75 line.